gke/UAVXArm/wiki/UAVXGPSSettings.md

 If you have a GPS unit that only transmits the original NMEA sentences then you require GGA and RMC sentences.
 You will have to initialise the GPS unit manually as UAVX does not do it for you.

-CAUTION: You should only configure the sentences required otherwise UAVX will just have to receve and discard them wasting processing time or simply sending more data than the serial link can support at a minimum of 5 updates per second.
+CAUTION: You should only configure the sentences required otherwise UAVX will just have to receive and discard them wasting processing time or simply sending more data than the serial link can support at a minimum of 5 updates per second.